mudassarsindoli/NotesApp/README.md

 The Notes | The dynamic & Responsive Notes App

 I have created this web application using React and this is my most recent project I have worked on.
-This project has helped my polish my front end skills at a finer level.
-The react concepts have been made clear as I progressed and which ultimately helped me build something unique and amazing.
+We can add/remove the tasks that we enter in the app.
+Its also responsive to all screen sizes and devices as well.
 On my way to develop more projects in the future!

 Good Day!